shemachristophe/msgraph-sdk-dotnet/docs/upgrade-to-v4.md

 };
 InteractiveBrowserCredential interactiveBrowserCredential = new InteractiveBrowserCredential(interactiveBrowserCredentialOptions);

-GraphServiceClient graphClient = new GraphServiceClient(myBrowserCredential, scopes); // you can pass the TokenCredential directly to the GraphServiceClient
+GraphServiceClient graphClient = new GraphServiceClient(interactiveBrowserCredential, scopes); // you can pass the TokenCredential directly to the GraphServiceClient

 User me = await graphClient.Me.Request()
                 .GetAsync();